Doug Boyd, Michael Demakiling, Dianne Flood, Sherry Lee, Dawn Moorhouse, Jordan Royer, Sandra Severs, Ian Sutherland, Colby Young, Jeremy Zhao

 Colby is new to the DRA.
 He joined as a volunteer for the Urban Livability Committee in November 2021.
 Colby has since been named the lead of the Sub-Committee to Support the Unhoused and has taken on the role of co-chair of the Urban Livability Committee.
 He comes to the DRA with a desire to build community and equity among Downtown residents and hopes to provide another voice on the Board for his neighbours, both housed and unhoused.

 Jeremy is a chemical engineer by profession and is active in the various technical groups within his profession.
-He has been a part of various community groups in Calgary over the past decade, including being the logistics lead for the citizen engagement grassroots group CivicCamp, advocacy lead for the Engineers Without Borders Calgary Professional Chapter, being on the steering committee for Basic Income Calgary and being involved with Fair Trade Calgary as part of that EWB role, and has some experience developing policy.
+He has been a part of various community groups in Calgary, including being the logistics lead for the citizen engagement grassroots group CivicCamp, advocacy lead for the Engineers Without Borders Calgary Professional Chapter, on the steering committee for Basic Income Calgary and involved with Fair Trade Calgary as part of his EWB role.
+In addition, Jeremy has experience developing policy.
 He is also an active podcast host, with the most recent endeavour as a co-host for the Ward Zero podcast discussing local and urban issues about his former hometown of Calgary.
+Jeremy was a key resource to the Board in preparing for and presenting our 2022 civic election forums and looks forward to utilizing his civic expertise in Victoria.